doguabaris/corev-cli/README.md

-## `cfgctl`
+# CFGCTL-CLI

 A minimal CLI tool to **pull, push, diff, and list configuration files** for projects and distributed environments.
 Designed for managing configurations across a variety of domains where settings need to be easily manageable, versioned, and traceable.

 ---